-For example, Shoes for School looked very different last year due to COVID-19, but the kids more than ever needed us.
+For example, Shoes for School looked very different last year due to COVID-19, but the kids more than ever needed the school supplies and shoes.
 Our partnering agencies picked up shoes and school supplies to distribute, and the Knoxville Area Urban League held a drive-by event to give out school supplies.
 Even through the pandemic, we pivoted and provided new shoes and school supplies to the children who were most in need.